(360) 718-3640

 We fight for the best possible outcome

-As part of our investigation, we also will seek to obtain and review all documentation related to the truck accident.
-This includes police reports and medical records.
+Some of the documents we typically seek in our truck accident investigations include police reports and medical records.
 Colin can review these documents and identify witnesses who can provide information about the crash.
 If needed, he can also hire one or more consultants or experts who can help explain how the crash happened.

 Our firm strives to build a strong case on behalf of every client we represent.
 If successful, we can approach insurance companies with this information and argue it is in their best interests to negotiate a settlement prior to incurring litigation costs.